 The CCD and the CMOS chips have led to a major shift in our culture by making photography so easy and widespread.
 Widespread access to cameras means never missing a moment, and because they're built into cell phones, it means for most people, there's no longer a need to buy larger, more expensive stand-alone cameras.
+Likewise, advances in CCD and CMOS chips have miniaturized the box camera in to a two-piece PCB design that allows the security camera to have various compact designs.
 These two types of chips have a variety of other uses as well, including in wireless video transmitters and astronomy tools.

 When digital cameras were first invented, they used CCD image sensors.
 These sensors transformed images from analog light signals into a series of digital pixels without any sort of distortion.
 The manufacturing process for CCD sensors was fine-tuned to the point that the images were incredibly detailed; however, the manufacturing process, even at its best, was still very expensive.

 However, that doesn't mean CMOS sensors are completely inferior.
 With changes in the manufacturing process, the quality of sensors and the images they produce is improving.
-Just recently IP security cameras offering 8K and 4K resolution were anounced taking advantage of the new manufacturing techniques for CMOS sensors.
-Most technology experts expect that the quality of CMOS sensors will eventually outpace that of CCD technology, making it obsolete.
+Just recently IP security cameras offering 8K and 4K UltraHD resolution were announced taking advantage of the new manufacturing techniques for CMOS sensors.
+Most technology experts expect that the quality of CMOS sensors will eventually out-pace that of CCD technology, making it obsolete.

 While CCD and CMOS chips are used in digital cameras and in cell phones, they do have other applications.
 Cell phones are by far the biggest focus of CMOS manufacturers.
 A huge amount of money, research, and development has gone into creating the highest quality yet smallest CMOS imager so that the chips take up very little space.
 The latest result of this research can be seen in Google Glass, a relatively new device created by Google that includes a small high quality camera that sits on the side of a pair of glasses.
 This camera is so light weight that most people don't feel it at all.

 In addition to digital cameras, CCD and CMOS chips can also be found in video cameras.
 CMOS chips are especially popular because of how cheap they are and for the fact that the images taken by some security camera systems don't necessarily have to be incredibly detailed.
-In the past, CCTV footage was often in black and white, for example, and the resolution wasn't always incredibly high because businesses wanted to store as much as a year's worth of recordings at a time.
-The security industry has embraced CMOS sensors primarily because of their low cost and ability to easily integrate these imagers in HD security cameras.
-Take for example the latest type of cameras called HDCVI cameras that take advantage of low cost 1/2.8" CMOS sensors to produce real time 30fps or 60fps 1080P video at a fraction of the cost of CCD based cameras.
+In the past, video surveillance footage was often in black and white, for example, and the resolution wasn't always incredibly high because businesses wanted to store as much as a year's worth of recordings at a time.
+The security industry has embraced CMOS sensors primarily because of their low cost and ability to easily integrate these imagers in surveillance cameras.
+Take for example the latest type of HD security cameras called HDCVI cameras that take advantage of low cost 1/2.8" CMOS sensors to produce real time 30fps 1080P or 2K video at a fraction of the cost of CCD based cameras.

 CMOS image chips can also be used in a number of other places, such as being used in mixed signal products (products that make use of both digital and analog signals) and in transmission gates.
 CMOS is also used in radio-frequency integrated circuits which are found in various wireless devices and in devices that use microwave frequencies.